Best Of17 min read

 Pros:

-• Zero effort required after setup — perfect for forgetful students
+• Zero effort required after setup

-• Forces a savings habit through automation
+• Forces a savings habit through pure automation

-• IRA included even at the base tier
+• IRA included at the base tier

 Cons:

-• $3/month is expensive relative to small balances
+• $3/month is expensive on small balances

 5. M1 Finance — Best for Long-Term, Automated Portfolio Building